 – Angelica, 13 years old

-The Purple Community Fund (PCF) has built and is running a school made from recycled shipping containers which is four storeys high and will educate 1,000 children by 2017, effectively ending child labour on Manila’s largest rubbish dump.
+Under Jane Walker OBE, PCF or the Purple Centers Foundation built and began running a school made from recycled shipping containers which is four storeys high and educated 1,000 children by 2017, effectively ending child labour on Manila’s largest rubbish dump.

 The school is extremely successful in providing a well-rounded education coupled with nutrition, medical and social welfare programs to offer every student the best opportunity to complete their education and find paid employment.
 Since the Philippine Government introduced the K-12 education system into the national curriculum, all schools were required to purchase K-12 textbooks.

 In 2015 there were 640 students in PCF’s School and 177 were girls aged 13 and older.
 Following our own commitment to helping disadvantaged women in Asia, PAWA was able to contribute £4,695 to the cause, ensuring that all the school books could be purchased for the new school year for these 177 students.
 The contribution continues to help as the books are being used for a further two years bringing the total number of beneficiaries to 531 girls.
 Good quality textbooks are a vital component in making the children’s dreams of progressing into College and University a reality and also gives them a real opportunity to find employment.

 In 2016, PCF, now called the Purple Community Fund began to run workshop projects to help poverty-stricken families in the Philippines transform their own lives with skills training, education, health, nutrition and leadership programmes.